Identifying Bitumen in Oil Sands

 Field portable spectrometer that is fast, accurate, and built for rugged use in the field.

-and the SpecMIN mineral spectra library.
+Match your target spectra against more than 1100 minerals in the USGS, GeoSpec and the SpecMIN mineral spectra libraries.
 Clay mineral alteration of smectite to kaolinite can be an indicator of bitumen in oil sands.